terraputix/wasm-test/README.md

-# OmFileFormatC WebAssembly Project
+# OmFileFormatC WASM Test

-This project demonstrates how to compile C code to WebAssembly using Emscripten and run benchmarks for encoding speed.
+POC how to compile OmFileFormatC to wasm and related benchmarks and tests.

 ## Prerequisites